syncfusion-content/angular-docs/angular/ReportViewer/Getting-Started.md

  1 Local web service for .NET Platform

-   [How to load report using local Web API service for .NET Platform](/angular/reportviewer/report-service-for-dotnet) Describes how to configure the local Web API Service URL in Angular ReportViewer.
+   [How to load report using local Web API service for .NET Platform](/angular/reportviewer/report-service-for-dotnet) Describes how to configure the local Web API service URL for .NET platform in Angular ReportViewer.

  2 Local web service for .NET core Platform

    [How to load report using local Web API service for .NET Core Platform](/angular/reportviewer/report-service-for-dotnet-core)
-   Describes how to configure the local Web API Service URL in Angular ReportViewer.
+   Describes how to configure the local Web API service URL for .NET Core platform in Angular ReportViewer.

 {% highlight ts %}